 Rancho Santa Inés

-Description: A working ranch with rooms for rent and a camping area in a large clearing with plenty of trees for shade.
+Rancho Santa Ines is a working ranch with rooms for rent and a camping area in a large clearing with plenty of trees for shade.
 Amenities include wifi, bathrooms, cold showers, and meals prepared upon request.
 Hiking through the neighboring arroyo is a must!

 Valle de Guadalupe